 One of the primary objectives of financial management is the conservation and effective utilization of cash.
-From the cash collection viewpoint, there are two phases of control: the acceleration of collections and proper internal control of collections.
+From the cash collection viewpoint, there are three phases of control: the acceleration of collections, value dating, and proper internal control of collections.

 Acceleration of Cash Receipts